 DO NOT OVERCOOK POTATOES.
 At the end of the recommended cooking time they should be slightly firm.
 Wrap in foil and set aside for 5 minutes.
 They will finish cooking while standing.

 USE HOT PADS.
-Microwave energy does not heat containers, but the hot food does voltage is less than the times may be longer normal 240 volts, cocking
+Microwave energy does not heat containers, but the hot food does.

-Cookbook directions carefully.
-If using a different cookbook, you may need to experiment with times and Cook
+Follow MICRO MENUS Cookbook directions carefully.
+If using a different cookbook, you may need to experiment with times and Cook Powers.